All Credit Cards

 Bottom Line

-The Scotia Momentum Visa Infinite Card is one of Canada's best cash back credit cards — full stop.
-With 4% on groceries and recurring bills, 2% on gas and transit, 11 types of insurance, and a $200 welcome bonus, it delivers exceptional value for Canadian families who spend on the categories it rewards.
-The November-only cash back payout is annoying but manageable, and the first-year fee waiver lets you test the card risk-free.
-If you spend $600+/month on groceries and bills, this card pays for itself many times over.
+The Scotia Momentum Visa Infinite + Card is one of Canada's best cash back credit cards.
+With 4% on groceries and recurring payments, 2% on gas, transit, EV charging, and food delivery, 11 types of insurance, and a current $300 cash back welcome offer, it delivers exceptional value for Canadian households that spend heavily in those categories.
+If you spend meaningfully on groceries and bills, this card can still pay for itself quickly even after the first-year waiver ends.